theserverlessway/formica/docs/commands/deploy.md

-  -h, --help            show this help message and exit --region REGION       The AWS region to use --profile PROFILE     The AWS profile to use
+  -h, --help            show this help message and exit --region REGION       The AWS region to use --profile PROFILE     The AWS profile to use --artifacts ARTIFACTS [ARTIFACTS ...]
+                        Add one or more artifacts to push to S3 before deployment
   --stack STACK, -s STACK
                         The Stack to use
   --config-file CONFIG_FILE [CONFIG_FILE ...], -c CONFIG_FILE [CONFIG_FILE ...]